+1. Keep your email simple.
 Remember that an email is not a direct route to arrive at your end goal, but rather an opportunity to advance a conversation.
 When's the last time you made a direct sale without picking up the phone meeting someone face-to-face?
 You're probably hard pressed to find a solid example!
 With that in mind, keep the content of your emails detailed enough to hit a specific pain point that your recipient has, but simple enough to encourage them to reach out and continue the conversation.

+2. Leave them wanting more.
 On a similar note, space out the benefits that your company or product can offer the recipient over a sizable chunk of time.
 If you offer everything there is to know in your first or second piece of communications, you leave little incentive for the recipient to respond with the intent of learning more.3

+3. Set a varied content schedule.
 When you "drip" benefits to your recipients over an extended period of time, you increase the number of opportunities that you have to advance a potential deal.
 The best way to ensure that you do this effectively and routinely is by setting a content schedule.
 In this case, you won't want to rely solely on emails, but rather a mix of emails, calls and whatever other forms of communication you rely on for this type of outreach.
 This Marketing Sherpa case study will give you an idea to help get the ball rolling.